Sources, Acknowledgements and Contacts

 This is a work in progress.
 Contact Larry Ganders a grandson of Papa and Mama Fraunfelder, and son of Betty Fraunfelder Ganders, to make contributions, corrections, or inquiries regarding SwissFamilyFraunfelder.Com.

-SwissFamilyFraunfelder.Com can best be viewed with versions of Microsoft Explorer 10.0, Mozilla Firefox 20.0, Google Chrome Version 26.0 and Apple Safari 5.1.7.
+SwissFamilyFraunfelder.Com can best be viewed on Microsoft Edge, and Mozilla Firefox 111.0.
+It also works with Google Chrome Version 111.0 and Apple Safari 5.1.7.

 Sources and Acknowledgements